Paul McCartney went through a phase of embarrassing vests, or “waistcoats” as the Brits call them.

 We “don’t know,” as he sings, what deliverance will look like and who or what we will lose along the way, but McCartney has given us an example of how to overcome loss.

 The music video for “Hope of Deliverance” is another shamelessly corny McCartney treasure, which includes two plots.
 In one, there are nuns in a car stuck on a track with an oncoming train; some of its passengers, a group of Buddhist monks, pull the lever just in time to save the nuns.
-The metaphor for the current pandemic is almost too obvious: who can we trust to stop the train?
+The metaphor for the current world situation — especially the pandemic — is almost too obvious: who can we trust to stop the train?
 Who will step forward to save us?
 Prayers are futile in the absence of effective human action.

 And then the will-o’-the-wisp McCartney plot.
 Why is he wearing sunglasses as he wanders through the dark forest, you ask?
 That question does not matter: he is all of us now, walking alone if we walk outside.